Why hire a doula? What does a doula do and NOT do?

 What if I’m an adoptive or surrogate parent?

 First, you’re amazing!
-I’d feel honored to design a custom birth/postpartum package that fits your needs.
+I’m honored to design a custom birth/postpartum package that fits your needs.
 For a relinquishing or surrogate parent, there is much peace of mind in knowing someone is looking out for you, open to listening to you without judgment, and sympathetic to the process from your perspective.
 I also fully endorse the use of adoption/surrogacy doulas with specialized training in this circumstance if you locate one you really love.

 How will I know if our personalities click?